{-# OPTIONS --cubical-compatible #-}

 programming, the result type is independent of the input value.
 For

-instance, no matter the value of n
+instance, no matter the value of n, half n

-.
-Similarly, to matter the value of
+is always of type ℕ. Similarly, to matter the value of

-, not x
+x, not x

-is always of type Bool
+is always of type Bool.

 But there are also functions where the result type does depend on the